 Buying a Storage Pod

-Backblaze does not sell Storage Pods or parts, but below are a couple of our favorite providers, each offering different Storage Pod configurations.
+Backblaze does not sell Storage Pods or parts, but below you’ll find a source for Storage Pod hardware.

 Building Your Own Storage Pod